 Improving your alarms

 Before embarking on any alarm improvement project, it is essential to understand exactly what it is you need to achieve.
-A comprehensive benchmark assessment is an initial audit of every aspect of alarm management at your site and is one of the primary entry points in the alarm management lifecycle for existing alarm systems as highlighted in Figure 1.
+A comprehensive benchmark assessment is an initial audit of every aspect of alarm management at your site and is one of the primary entry points, (A, H & J), in the alarm management lifecycle for existing alarm systems.

 A benchmark assessment will not only measure and report on the numerical performance of your alarm system(s), but will also focus on the design and governance of alarms on site by reviewing alarm related processes and procedures as well as identifying the operational effectiveness of your alarm system(s).

 A comprehensive benchmark assessment will generate a gap analysis with targeted recommendations by comparing the findings at site with the currently prevailing international alarm management standards and recognized good practice guidelines.

 Benefits of a benchmark assessment

 By carrying out a benchmark assessment, you will be able to demonstrate to the regulators that you have a commitment to improvement; you understand the areas which need to be addressed and have a structured plan for the way forward.

 - Any legislative, regulatory or corporate compliance gaps and generate focussed, prioritised improvement plans